 During her postdoc, Marie made the surprising discovery that oligodendrocytes only require physical cues to create myelin sheaths with equivalent architecture to myelin sheaths in vivo, challenging the predominant view that myelin sheath formation is solely initiated by biochemical cues.
-This established a previously unappreciated role for oligodendrocytes in self-control of myelin sheath formation.
+This established a role for oligodendrocytes in self-control of myelin sheath formation.
 The goal of her lab is to define the mechanosensitive and developmentally programmed signals that allow oligodendrocytes generate myelin sheaths reflecting their in vivo origin.
 The overarching aim is to gain insight into nervous system function and inform strategies to treat neurodevelopmental disorders and neurodegenerative diseases.

 Amanda is a graduate student in the Cell and Developmental biology PhD program.
-Prior to joining the graduate program here at Upstate, she earned her BS from SUNY
+Prior to joining the graduate program here at Upstate, she earned her BS from SUNY Geneseo in 2019.

 BSc in Chemistry.
 Syracuse University; PhD in Biochemistry, Molecular & Cell Biology.
 Cornell University

 Ryan’s research interests have always focused on

 various ways neuronal communication is regulated in the central nervous system (CNS).
 His doctoral research at Cornell University examined small molecule modulation of ligand-gated ion channel kinetics, with a focus on the synthesis and identification of novel GABAA receptor modulators.
 His first postdoctoral research position at the University of Edinburgh examined how neuronal voltage-gated channel activity, particularly potassium channels, are altered by the AMP kinase pathway in response to cellular energy levels.
 Ryan is now excited to investigate the formation, regulation and dynamics of myelin size and shape.
 He looks forward to contributing his biophysical and neuroscience background to help advance our understanding of the newly emerging role myelin size and shape likely plays in regulating neuronal circuit synchronization and timing throughout the CNS.